fabricecordelieres/IJ-Toolset_Field-Homogeneity-Tool/README.md

 2. The graphical user interface will require several information to generate the image:
     - Image width/height: self-explanatory
     - Ellipse center x/y, major axis length, angle, aspect ratio: an ellipse with the input features will be filled white to simulate the raw illumination spot
+    - Use a rectangle instead of ellipse: self-explanatory
     - Gaussian blur x/y: a gaussian blur is used to simulate the PSF
     - Noise SD: gaussian noise is added to simulation, using the input as SD.
 NB: the simulations are generated as 32-bit images, the raw illumination spot having an intensity of 255
 3. A new "Simulation" entitled image is generated as follows: